‘Skillogy’ began with a question…

 The answer was not a technical skill issue.
 These were smart people.

-Whether it involved sales, engineering, manufacturing, technology, law enforcement, finance or marketing there was a fundamental gap in knowledge.
-The challenge wasn’t around the products, services or technical capabilities, as had so often been thought, the issue lay in a lack of soft skill development.
-This soft skills gap continually exposed a damaging lack of self-efficiency, effective management and motivation in teams, that repeatedly created vulnerabilities in day-to-day activities and outcomes involving, amongst other issues:
+Whether it involved sales, engineering, manufacturing, technology, law enforcement, finance or marketing, there was a fundamental gap in knowledge.
+The challenge was not around the products, services or technical capabilities, as had so often been thought; the issue lay in a lack of human-centric skill development.
+These human-centric skills gap continually exposed a damaging lack of self-efficiency, effective management results and visionary leadership, that repeatedly created weakness in day-to-day activities involving, amongst other issues:

 - ideas generation and the change management